Jediwus/coolweather/README.md

 # coolweather
 ## 1. Introduction

-nothing but a newbie's project.
+Nothing but a newbie's project.